Visualizing Location Analytics Can Benefit Both Sales and Marketing

 Location analytics offers businesses the ability to combine all geographically relevant demographic, economic, and sociopolitical information to supplement financial and other data that businesses generally possess.
 By taking into account this spatial or geographical aspect of their operations and applying spatial analytics, businesses are able to explore this new dimension in their data and effectively use it for planning relevant operations.

 Beyond prescriptive use cases, location analytics also uses predictive analytics to identify unique trends and patterns specific to the geographies being analyzed and can help forecast diverse and germane metrics crucial to evaluating a location.
-Such metrics at the macro level would include future growth or viability of an area, and business or workforce migration in or out of the area.
+Such metrics at the macro level would indicate potential KPIs or viability of an area, and business or workforce migration in or out of the area.

 The capabilities at the micro level would include being able to compare performance of a particular business with its neighbors at a location; identify its proximity to pertinent landmarks like airports, ports, downtown areas, etc.; and identify flourishing businesses situated in risky locations and declining ones in prime locations.